BIOS3010/Module-6-phylogeny/README.md

 The purpose of these exercises is to show you ways to construct phylogenetic trees based on multiple sequence alignments (MSA).
 To construct the phylogenetic trees, we will use the pipeline provided on https://ngphylogeny.fr/analysis.
 This online solution is suitable for relatively small phylogenetic analyses.
 For more complex situations with several hundred taxa and/or genes it is common to use a computer cluster for the calculations since they can be computationally very demanding.

-For visualization of the inferred tree there are also several options.
-In this lab we will use the visualisation provided by the same pipeline.
-If you want more flexibility You can also use iTol (https://itol.embl.de/) which is a good online solution.
-Or, if you prefer to have a program local on your computer, I recommend FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
+For visualisation we will use FigTree (http://tree.bio.ed.ac.uk/software/figtree/).
+Online visualization tools also exists but FigTree gives you some more flexibility.

 ### The pipeline